MitchPierias/advanced-eos-examples/003_table_relationships/001_vectors/README.md

 # Advanced EOS 003 - One-to-Many Table Relationships
-### Part 1 - Vectors
+## Section 1 - Vectors
 [C++ Vectors](http://www.cplusplus.com/reference/vector/vector/) represent the structure of a dynamic array, allowing us to store a collection of values or sub-collections.
+In the following example we will use a vector to represent an array of unique dog identifiers.
+The identifiers stored in the `Owner` table will reference the unique `primary_key` of dogs in our `Dog` table.

 ```
 struct Owner {